ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 |                        |                                           | 150 bar (15 MPa, 2 200 psi) < 50 ml/min |
 | Flow rate accuracy     | deviation ≤ 1 %                           | deviation ≤ 1 %                         |
 | Flow rate precision    | RSD ≤ 0.1 %                               | RSD ≤ 0.3 %                             |

+### Remote/Local modes

+The pump starts in `LOCAL` mode, and when in this state you are able to access the devices front panel and make changes as well as remotely poll the device status.
+The device can be set into `REMOTE` mode using the `TOGGLE:REMOTE:SP` record, and this will result in the device accepting remote instructions but it will lock the devices front panel.

+### Gradient Controls

+The device can (if the correct pump head is installed) make use of 4 channels (A, B, C and D).
+These gradients can be set using the `CON:X:SP` (replacing X with the desired channel).
+However the sum of these gradients must be equal to 100%.
+If not correctly set then you will be unable to start the pump until this is resolved.

+### Pressure Limits

+The high and low pressure limits can be set using the `PRESS:LIM:LOW:SP` and `PRESS:LIM:HIGH:SP` records.
+If a limit is reached during a ramp then the pump will stop.

+### Flow Rate/Min

+The devices desired flow rate per minute can be set using the `FLOW:SP` record.